How do I check my account balance?

 Will the check photos be saved to my phone?

-No, the photos of the checks you take will be processed within the Michigan First application and will not be saved to an album on your phone.
+No, the photos of the checks you take will be processed within the Michigan First Mobile app and will not be saved to an album on your phone.

 Will the checks be deposited automatically?

-Michigan First will review all checks deposited via mobile banking before the funds are available.
+We will review all checks deposited via the Michigan First Mobile app before the funds are available.
 Holds may last anywhere from 1-5 business days.
-You can view which checks have been reviewed on the app under “History.”
+You can view which checks have been reviewed on the app.
 We advise that you do not destroy the check until it is accepted.

 Are there any service fees for using online banking or bill pay?